kbaseIncubator/relation_engine_incubator/ncbi/delta_load_atomicity.md

 expiration fields:

-* Each data set must have its own active expiration field, and the data sets may have different expiration field names based on the number of updates that have been performed.
+* Each data set must have its own active expiration field, and the data sets may have different active fields based on the number of updates that have been performed.
 * If a query spans a data set implicitly, it is impossible to inform the query which expiration field to use in that data set.